daleao/sdv/ImmersiveProfessions/README.md

 While the vast majority of professions bonuses are non-configurable, some of the more radical changes have been given configuration options to give the user some degree of control.
 As such the mod provides the following config options, which can be modified either in-game via Generic Mod Config Menu or by manually editing the configs.json file:

 ### General Configs
 - **Modkey** (keybind) - The Prospector and Scavenger professions use this key to reveal the locations of key objects currently on the screen.
-If playing on a large screen with wide field of view, this can help locate forageables of mine nodes in large or busy maps.
+If playing on a large screen with wide field of view, this can help locate foragables of mine nodes in large or busy maps.
 The default key is LeftShift for keyboards and LeftShoulder for controllers.
 - **UseVintageSkillBars** (bool) - Set to true if you use the Vintage Interface﻿ mod.
 Makes the skill bars above level 10 a light pink.
 You can use this with the brown version of Vintage Interface.
 If you want to use the pink version you will have to recolor the file `assets/menus/skillbars_vintage.png` by yourself.
 - **RebalanceFishPonds** (bool) - Causes Fish Ponds to produce Roe, Ink or Algae in proportion to fish population.
 - **RebalanceForges** (bool) - Improves certain underwhelming forges (jade: +10% -> +50% crit. power per level; topaz: +1 -> +5 defense per level).